-Services Available in Assisted Living Communities in Austin
+What Services are Available in Assisted Living in Austin?

 Austin senior living communities offer a wide range of amenities and services to their residents.
 Seniors typically enjoy three meals a day, and some communities provide access to kitchenettes in the apartments or cafes in the property.
 Nonmedical staff is available 24/7 to help with medication, bathing, grooming, and dressing, and laundry service and regular housekeeping are typically included as well.